Egyptians: Autosomal DNA

-Mohamed, T et al. (2009) in their study of nomadic Bedouins featured a comparative study with a worldwide population database and a sample size of 153 Bedouin males.
+Mohamed, T et al. (2009) in their study of nomadic Bedouins from Kuwait featured a comparative study with a worldwide population database and a sample size of 153 Bedouin males.
 Their analysis discovered that both Muslim Egyptians and Coptic Christians showed a distinct North African cluster at 65%.
 This is their predominant ancestral component, and unique to the geographic region of Egypt.

 In a 2019 study that analyzed the autosomal make-up of 21 modern North African genomes and other populations using Ancient DNA reference populations, this sample of Egyptian genomes were found to share more affinity with Middle Eastern populations compared to other North Africans.
 Egyptians carry more of the Caucasus hunter gatherer / Iran Neolithic component compared to other North Africans, more of the Natufian related component and less of the Iberomaurusian related component than other North Africans, and also less of the Steppe / European hunter gatherer component, consistent with Egypt's geographical proximity to southwest Asia.